If I leave my spouse/partner due to domestic abuse, is there any financial compensation available to me through the military?

-- the Service member has served at least 30 days on active duty;
+- the service member has served at least 30 days on active duty;

-- when the offense occurred; and
+- you were living with your spouse when the abuse occurred; and

 - one of the following is true:

-- the Service member has been administratively separated from active duty due to abuse of a family member; OR
+- the service member has been administratively separated from active duty due to abuse of a family member; or

-- on the date the administrative separation starts; or
+- the administrative separation starts;

-- on the date the court-martial sentence is given or when the pre-trial agreement is approved.11
+- the court-martial sentence is given; or

-1See DoD Instruction 1342.24, Transitional Compensation for Abused Dependents
+1 See DoD Instruction 1342.24, Transitional Compensation for Abused Dependents